 Lorenzo de Medici commissioned Giuliano Giamberti to renovate the buildings that were beginning to collapse.
 From that moment on he was known as Giuliano da San Gallo.

 From that period, only the Porta San Gallo has been conserved, which was erected in 1285 and is guarded by two stone lions.
-The structure has two plaques, one in honor of Rolandino de Canossa and the other of King Frederick IV of Denmark.
+Getting closer with the audioguide (audioguides), we can read the two plaques of the structure, one in honor of Rolandino de Canossa and the other of King Frederick IV of Denmark.